 Element #3: Project management deals with temporary endeavors.

-The third element that helps answer the question “what is project management?” is that projects are temporary endeavors — which means they have a definitive starting and end point, unlike programs that are ongoing.
+The third element is that projects are temporary endeavors — which means they have a definitive starting and end point, unlike programs that are ongoing.
 However, with this in mind some major projects go through multiple stages and phases.
 As such, it is a mistake to assume that “temporary” must mean “short.”
 Some projects start and end within a few weeks or months, while others can last for several years.